rakutentech/ios-miniapp/USERGUIDE.md

 ---
 **API Docs:** `MiniApp.create(appId:completionHandler:messageInterface:)`, `MiniAppDisplayDelegate`

-`MiniApp.create` is used to create a `View` for displaying a specific mini app.
-You must provide the mini app ID which you wish to create (you can get the mini-app ID by [Loading the Mini App List](#load-miniapp-list) first).
+`MiniApp.create` is used to create a `View` for displaying a specific Mini App.
+You must provide the Mini App ID which you wish to create (you can get the Mini App ID by [Loading the Mini App List](#load-miniapp-list) first).
 Calling `MiniApp.create` will do the following:

-- Checks with the platform what is the latest and published version of the mini app.
+- Checks with the platform what is the latest and published version of the Mini App.
-- Check if the latest version of the mini app has been already downloaded
+- Check if the latest version of the Mini App has been already downloaded
-    - If yes, return the already downloaded mini app view.
+    - If yes, return the already downloaded Mini App view.
     - If not, download the latest version and then return the view
-- If the device is disconnected from the internet and if the device already has a version of the mini app downloaded, then the already downloaded version will be returned immediately.
+- If the device is disconnected from the internet and if the device already has a version of the Mini App downloaded, then the already downloaded version will be returned immediately.

 After calling `MiniApp.create`, you will obtain an instance of `MiniAppDisplayDelegate` which is the delegate of the Display module.
-You can call `MiniAppDisplayDelegate.getMiniAppView` to obtain a `View` for displaying the mini app.
+You can call `MiniAppDisplayDelegate.getMiniAppView` to obtain a `View` for displaying the Mini App.

 The following is a simplified example: